Ormara: History

-Going towards Gwadar through the Makran Coastal Highway, Ormara is located midway between Karachi and Gwadar.
+Ormara is located on the Makran Coastal Highway, midway between Karachi and Gwadar.
 Its historical routes are linked with Alexander the Great, who stayed there with his army for a few days on his way back from the Indus region after conquering the lands of Sindh, Punjab and the Khyber Pakhtunkhwa regions of modern-day Pakistan in 400 BC.
 One of his generals, Ormoz, died there, and the present-day city was named after him.

 For centuries, Ormara remained a battlefield between the Baloch Sardar (local feudal) and foreign aggressors.
 Before independence, it was part of the state of Las Bela and afterward in 1975, it became part of the Makran Division.
 Being an isolated town, it remained undeveloped; however, after the construction of the Makran Coastal Highway and Jinnah Naval Base, life has taken a positive change for the locals with the establishment of many local industries and the resultant increase in jobs available for the locals.
 This city with a population of about 40,000 still offers a glimpse of the traditional way of life of the people here.
 Most residents make their livelihood from fishing; a few of them also work in Middle Eastern countries.
 Ormara has witnessed considerable growth in recent years, especially with the foundation of the Makran Coastal Highway, which integrated the area more with the mainstream Pakistani economy and significant urban centres allowing for transport of goods, commerce and people.